Alexey-Popov/awesome-ai-architect/ai-architecture-topics/advanced-rag.md

 - **Hybrid retrieval** combines vector search (semantic) with keyword search (exact matches) for 15-25% better accuracy
 - **Reranking** improves precision by 20-40% but adds 50-200ms latency
 - **Multi-hop retrieval** enables complex reasoning but increases costs by 2-3x
+- **GraphRAG** uses knowledge graphs for 6× cheaper, more accurate complex reasoning
 - **Caching** reduces costs by 60-80% for repeated queries

 ## Quickstart (Do this now)
 1. **Start with hybrid search**: Combine vector + keyword search for better recall
 2. **Add reranking**: Use cross-encoder models like BGE-reranker for precision
+3. **Consider GraphRAG**: For complex relationships and 6× cost savings
-3. **Implement caching**: Cache embeddings and final responses to reduce costs
+4. **Implement caching**: Cache embeddings and final responses to reduce costs
-4. **Test multi-hop**: Build query chains for complex information gathering
+5. **Test multi-hop**: Build query chains for complex information gathering
-5. **Measure everything**: Track accuracy, latency, and costs with each change
+6. **Measure everything**: Track accuracy, latency, and costs with each change

 ## The Idea (Slightly deeper)
 Basic RAG fetches a few documents and feeds them to a model.
 Advanced RAG adds extra retrieval steps, re-ranks results, and uses query transformations to find better context.
 By chaining retrieval and generation, the system can research topics, follow citations, or summarize large corpora.